-□ Not a applicable (if no schools in the SFA operate Community Eligibilge) ity Provisio on, skip 2109.
+□ Not a his pag applicable (if no schools in the SFA operate Community Eligibil ge) ity Provisio n, skip 2109.
 Are non-federal funds being properly allocated to account for the difference of offering all meals to students at no charge and the Federal reimbursement?
 YES NO Comm ients: 2110.
-What procedures are used to apply the established ISPs to the current School Year's claims for reimbursement?
-(Documentation supporting establishment of ISP and corresponding claiming percentages will be verified during completion of the On-site Review Assessment Tool) If applicable, were adjustments made to the ISP and corresponding percentages in the current SY?
-If yes, describe the procedure used ustment.
-Comm ients: For Provision 1 ONLY □ Not : applicable (if no schools in the SFA operate Provision 1, skip thi is page) 2111.
+What procedures are used to apply the established ISPs to the curriclaims for reimbursement?
+(Documentation supporting establishing corresponding claiming percentages will be verified during complet Review Assessment Tool) If applicable, were adjustments made to the ISP and corresponding percentages in the current SY?
+If yes, describe the procedure used ment of ISP etion of the g claiming and On-site Comm ients: For Provision 1 ONLY □ Not a applicable (if no schools in the SFA operate Provision 1, skip thi is page) 2111.
 Are all households provided meal applications and allowed to apply for meal benefits each school year?
-YES NO Comm ients:
+YES NO Comm nents: